 1. Model has weak per-character anchoring

-Text-to-video models reason about “a woman in red and a man in blue” as a single bag of attributes.
+Text-to-video models reason about a woman in red and a man in blue as a single bag of attributes.
 Once their pixels mix (occlusion, close framing, hugging), the model is free to reassign which person owns which attribute.
+This is why even strong 2026 models still swap: the fix is not a better prompt alone, it is giving the model a separate identity anchor per character.

 2. Prompt does not strongly differentiate the characters